Out of 4500 species of cockroaches in the world, only 30 are considered to be pests.

 Now that we’ve discussed the various home remedies to repel and kill the Brown-banded roaches in our home let’s discuss what to do in the face of a serious and growing roach infestation.

 Well, this is where a licensed exterminator comes into the picture!

 Roaches have been wreaking havoc for a long time, and every one of us has been through that nightmare.

 One of the essential things anyone can do is to try and maintain a clean household to prevent these buggers from entering in the first place.

 Stop ignoring the cracks and crevices anymore; close them at the earliest; keep a clean bathroom and avoid stocking up on stinky clothes.

 While getting rid of roaches, try using the much safer option of non-toxic chemicals.

-Do all of the above, and you’ll definitely get yourself a roach-free home.
+Do all the above, and you’ll get a roach-free home.